How to sell your van online: a complete guide

 Now you have a few figures in mind, circumstance tends to dictate the rest.
 The price you’ll get for your van depends on the type of van buyers you are targeting.

-If you are targeting dealers and van buying websites, the valuation is going to be lower than a private sale.
-Dealers and van buying sites will offer a “trade-in” price which accounts for the fact that they need to make a profit.
+If you’re targeting dealers and online van buying websites, the valuation is going to be lower than a private sale.
+Dealers and van buying sites will offer a part exchange or “trade-in” price which accounts for the fact that they need to make a profit.

 By targeting private van buyers, you’ll have a much better chance of achieving a price at the higher end of the van’s value.